kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 * `$.get` manages GET server requests only while `.load` can manage both GET and POST requests.

-* With `.load`, you can define what content gets loaded onto a page and where. `$.get` cannot do on its own...extra code is needed.
+* With `.load`, you can define what content gets loaded onto a page and where. `$.get` cannot do this on its own...extra code is needed.

 * Because of the last difference, it makes sense to use `.load` to "AJAX in" HTML documents only. `$.get` was created to "AJAX in" all types of documents.